AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

    ![](assets/mark-multi-valued.png)

-   There is another checkbox, **Learner Configurable, **which** w**hen disabled, the learner will not be able to see the field on the Profile page.
+   There is another checkbox, **Learner Configurable,** which when disabled, the learner will not be able to see the field on the Profile page.

 1. Add the values using a CSV or by clicking **Modify Values**.